-Defendant's closing submissions dated 1 October 2021, [160]-[162], referring to Fen Tigers [125]
+Defendant's closing submissions dated 1 October 2021, [160]-[162], referring to Fen Tigers [125] (Lord Neuberger), [154]-[161] (Lord Sumption), [171] (Lord Clarke); Cohen v City of Perth (2000) 112 LGERA 234, [174]-[176].

-- (a) whether the detriment can be fairly compensated by money; - (b) whether the defendant has acted in a high-handed or unsatisfactory manner; - (c) whether an injunction would operate oppressively or be disproportionate to the damage done to the plaintiff; - (d) the extent to which the activity in question provides a public benefit; - (e) the existence of, and compliance with, a planning permit; and - (f) the extent to which an injunction may affect the interests of third parties. - Bald Hills contended that damages would be an appropriate remedy in Mr Zakula's case.
+- (c) whether an injunction would operate oppressively or be disproportionate to the damage done to the plaintiff; - (d) the extent to which the activity in question provides a public benefit; - (e) the existence of, and compliance with, a planning permit; and - (f) the extent to which an injunction may affect the interests of third parties. - Bald Hills contended that damages would be an appropriate remedy in Mr Zakula's case.
 This contention was based largely on its claim to have demonstrated compliance with the noise conditions in the permit at Mr Zakula's house, a claim that I have not accepted.
 For the reasons already given, I am not satisfied that Bald Hills has taken reasonable precautions to avoid creating the nuisance.
 As I discuss below, in relation to aggravated damages, I consider that Bald Hills has responded to Mr Zakula's complaints since 2015 in an unsatisfactory manner.
-120 I do not regard the soundproofing measures proposed in Mr Mitchell's report as a reasonable alternative to an injunction.
-121 - While there is undoubted public benefit in the generation of renewable energy, I consider that Bald Hills can continue to achieve that while also reducing the wind turbine noise at Mr Zakula's house to reasonable levels.
+I do not regard the soundproofing measures proposed in Mr Mitchell's report as a reasonable alternative to an injunction. - While there is undoubted public benefit in the generation of renewable energy, I consider that Bald Hills can continue to achieve that while also reducing the wind turbine noise at Mr Zakula's house to reasonable levels.
 The nuisance occurs intermittently, at night.
 Mr Zakula has clearly identified that his sleep is most disturbed in the cooler months, when the wind is in the west to south-west, and at low to medium wind speeds.
 The permit contemplates noise optimisation of relevant turbines during weather conditions associated with unacceptable noise levels.
-Until
+Until Bald Hills has attempted to abate the nuisance in this way, it is premature to suggest that it can only reduce the noise by shutting down or decommissioning turbines.
+Further, as advised in the MDA December 2016 report, if Bald Hills resolves the gearbox tonality issue, it may no longer need to operate any of its turbines in noise optimisation mode.
+Some funds appear to be available to put towards the cost of fixing the gearboxes on turbines that do not meet the tonal audibility guarantee in the EPC Agreement with Senvion.